Angular-Wave/angular.ts/src/services/http/http.md

 _ `xsrfHeaderName` properties of either `$httpProvider.defaults` at config-time, _ `$http.defaults` at run-time, or the per-request config object.
 _
-_ In order to prevent collisions in environments where multiple AngularJS apps share the _ same domain or subdomain, we recommend that each application uses a unique cookie name. \* \* _ @param {object} requestConfig Object describing the request to be made and how it should be _ processed.
+_ In order to prevent collisions in environments where multiple AngularTS apps share the _ same domain or subdomain, we recommend that each application uses a unique cookie name. \* \* _ @param {object} requestConfig Object describing the request to be made and how it should be _ processed.
 The object has following properties: \* \* - **method** – `{string}` – HTTP method (e.g. 'GET', 'POST', etc) \* - **url** – `{string|TrustedObject}` – Absolute or relative URL of the resource that is being requested;